oneops/oneops-training/includes/user-1-beginner-1-intro.md

 ## Training Overview

-- Learn about cloud application <!-- .element: class="fragment" -->
+- Learn about cloud application
-- Introduction to OneOps <!-- .element: class="fragment" -->
+- Introduction to OneOps
-- Know how to use OneOps <!-- .element: class="fragment" -->
+- Know how to use OneOps

 ## Exclusions